gboncoffee/iguassu/README.md

 ## Build

-Iguassu depends on Xlib, Xft and freetype2.
+Iguassu depends on Xlib (with XCB support), XCB, Xft and freetype2.
 The `Makefile` uses the Tiny C Compiler by default but you may change it to `gcc` if you don't have `tcc`.

 `drw.c` is bundled in the source code.
 I got it from [dmenu source code](http://tools.suckless.org/dmenu/).
 It's licensed under the MIT/X license,